Bardhamanbhukti

 Ancient Rarh region was divided into several smaller regions – Kankagrambhukti, Bardhamanbhukti and Dandabhukti, as part of the Gupta Empire.
+After the fall of Guptas rule in Bengal, Dandabhukukti and Bardhamanbhukti regions became part of the independent Kingdom of Vanga which emerged in early 500s.
 The area was bound by three rivers – Ajay, Dwarakeswar and Hooghly.
 To the east there were forests.